yotam-happy/paper-reviews/README.md

     - A multitask collaborative filtering approach for debiasing, which causality inspired motivation.
     - They factorize both biased and unbiased datasets into dense vectors simultaneously, and add use a regulazation term to enforce a degree of similarity between the same item/user similar in both factorization tasks.
     - They show that one should optimize the task for the unbiased case using a causality based approach, showing that one should simply model the unbiased data well.
 Not sure I like the long motivation for coming up with a trivial result.
 Perhaps the interesting thing is providing a theoretic basis for their regularization approach.

+3. A General Knowledge Distillation Framework for Counterfactual Recommendation via Uniform Data (https://dl.acm.org/doi/pdf/10.1145/3397271.3401083)
+    - interestingly: show via an a/b test that even a simple strategy of collecting 1% unbiased data, and training a model over both biased and unbiased together produces a model that is better than the baseline, and the lift outweights the cost of obtaining the 1% unbiased dataset.
+    - Propose 4 'distilation' methods for using biased and unbiased data together, however the term 'distilation' is used quite broadly...
+    - Label distilation: 2 approaches.
+(1) Training biased and unbiased models, and using a 'bridge' dataset, which are random set of items, and encouraging the models to predict the same for these.
+(2) training an unbiased model using the small unbiased training set and imputing the labels for the biased model
+    -